I found this photo of a young me.

 I also saw that I would have to consider myself “painted” in order to buy into and experience those dichotomies.

-A good patient-friend of mine was six foot tall and all muscle, but with a mental age of perhaps six.
+A good patient-friend of mine was six feet tall and all muscle, but with a mental age of perhaps five.
 He had gotten it into his head that I was a prince from India.
 Why?
 I wondered.
 Because I was not afraid of the elephants, he explained.
 Right.

 Having decided to give this to him, I realized that I would have to teach him how to put it together, for were I to give it to him, and were he to drop it and then not be able to put it together again, well, I was afraid that this would break his heart.